It hurts me to write this.

 Coming straight out of Shure’s MOTIV series, similar to the previously mentioned MOTIV MV88, the MV51 is an innovative condenser microphone that is a great mic when it comes to recording vocals and musical instruments.

-- Front panel touch controls for mode selection, headphone volume, microphone gain, and mute
+- Front panel touch control for 5 DSP preset modes, headphone volume, and more

 One of the standout feature of Shure MOTIV MV51 is its touch based functions below the mic’s diaphragm.